 Having trouble removing one or many ticks from your dog?
-Here are some common home remedies to terminate or prevent these pests.
+Here are some common home remedies to terminate and/or prevent these pests.

 First!
 Make sure your dog is actually being bothered by a tick.
 Look for these common symptoms before applying these treatments.

 - Knots on skin

 If your dog does have ticks after all, here are 5 home remedies to give a try!

 Neem Oil – Add a few drops and a cup of water in a spray bottle then shake well.
 Then immediately spray if on your dog allowing it to dry.
 You can do this once or twice each day, but make sure to bath your dog as soon as it dries.